north3221/home-assistant-config/README.md

 To take advantage of this I wanted one automation to handle the whole thing and allow me the flexibility to have different settings per device should I choose.
 I've created said automation and am sharing here for others to use should they wish.
 Its below for ease or the file can be downloaded from the Tado directory

+NB there is a back off setting but that requires a further code update to Tado integration I have written.
+I'll get a PR in for that, for now it just wont do anything for others (doesnt break anything just wont have any effect)

 ```
 # Regulate tado heating equipment based on external sensors.